 EMI for a two-wheeler loan

 The method to calculate EMI for a two-wheeler loan is no different from that of a personal loan.
 Two-wheeler loan comes under the category of a personal loan.
-All terms and conditions of a personal loan are also applicable for a two-wheeler loan except that the purpose of this personal loan is to buy a two-wheeler.
+All terms and conditions of an online personal loan are also applicable for a two-wheeler loan except that the purpose of this personal loan is to buy a two-wheeler.
 Interest rates are also comparable to a regular personal loan.

 EMI calculation formula

 E = P x R x (1 + R) ^ n / (1 + R) ^ n – 1

 R is the rate of interest per month.